When do organisations collect personal information?

 Organisations should not collect personal information unless it is absolutely necessary for business purposes.

-Organisations should consider if the information needs to be held, or whether sighting is sufficient.
-In most cases simply noting and recording that a person has the relevant qualifications, licenses etc. is sufficient.
+Organisations should consider if the information needs to be collected and stored, or whether sighting is sufficient.
+In most cases, simply noting and recording that a person has the relevant qualifications, licenses etc. is sufficient.

-Disposal of unsolicited personal information and copies of proof-of-identity information is authorised by General Retention and Disposal Authority for State Government (GRDASG 2023-004 71) and Local Government (GRDALG 2023-005 88).
+Disposal of unsolicited personal information and copies of proof-of-identity information is authorised by General Retention and Disposal Authority for State Government Information (GRDASG 2023-004 71) and Local Government Information (GRDALG 2023-005 88).

 How will the information be used and disclosed?

-Organisations should keep records that explain why personal information was collected, how it will be used and the conditions upon which it may be disclosed to third parties.
+Organisations should keep records that explain why personal information is collected, how it will be used and the conditions upon which it may be disclosed to third parties.

 How will the information be stored and protected?